harayoki/msx_pyutils/simple_sc2_converter/README.md

 * `--background COLOR`: Background fill color for padding (e.g., `0,0,0` or `#000000`).
 * `--msx2-palette`: Use the MSX2 basic palette instead of MSX1 for conversion calculations.
 * `--paletteN R G B`: Override palette entry N (1–15).
 Example: `--palette2 62 184 73`.
+* `--gamma`, `--contrast`, `--hue-shift`: Optional pre-processing applied before the MSX1 mapping to help the palette's tonal response match the source.
+* `--posterize-colors`: Posterize the source image before conversion to reduce color jitter or fine-tune how colors adhere to the palette.

 Use `--help` to see the full list, including the palette values shown in the help text.

+Tip: Adjusting gamma, contrast, or hue *before* MSX1 mapping can better align the source material with the palette's tonal and color response, often yielding more faithful results.
+Posterization primarily reduces color jitter in the source but can also help fine-tune how tones snap to palette entries.

 ## Module usage